Kingxukai/linux/Documentation/input/uinput.rst

       }

       /*
-       * Give userspace some time to read the events before we destroy the
+       * Give userspace some time to read the woke events before we destroy the
        * device with UI_DEV_DESTROY.
        */
       sleep(1);